Ajilv/Comp229_1/README.md

 # Comp229_1
-This is my first commit.
+This is my first commit